ben-ying/android-samples/README.md

 # android-samples

-[Espresso][1] - Espresso is a testing framework for Android to make it easy to write reliable user interface tests.
+[Espresso][1] - A testing framework for Android to make it easy to write reliable user interface tests.

 [Retrofit2][2] - A type-safe HTTP client for Android and Java